 A year of expansion

-Frogwood 2016 was our largest event to date.
-Attended by over 30 artists, the event produced over 80 works of fine mixed media art.
+Frogwood 2018 was our largest event to date.
+Attended by 36 artists, the event produced over 100 works of fine mixed media art.

 From our humble beginnings as a gathering of woodturners, Frogwood, now draws a wide range of world-class international artists and an exciting group of national and regional artists.

-Moving into the future, our new location at Camp Colton is well suited for continued growth, including the addition of a hot studio and on-site lodging.
-Learn more about Camp Colton and the future of Frogwood, 2018
+Our new location at Camp Colton is well suited for continued growth, including the addition of a hot studio and on-site lodging.

 So in 2009, we did it again, only better.
 The event was expanded to three full days, August 7-9, with an orientation meeting on Thursday evening, August 6, in Portland.
 And we invited selected local artists in other media to join us.